 It won’t happen overnight.

-Sadly, most quit when they most needed to remain strong and keep showing up.
+Sadly, most people quit when they most needed to remain strong and keep showing up.

 That’s not how results — lasting results — occur.

 The tips below can help you get on the right path.